Seeking Solutions to Our Own Ethnocentrism: Addressing the My-Approach-Is-Better-Than-Your-Approach D&I Contest

 Track: Innovation & Transformation

-Join colleagues to learn how D&I professionals can respect different approaches rather than negate their value and effectiveness.
-We must learn to cross the self-imposed boundary of working in silos.
+Join colleagues to learn how D&I professionals can respect different approaches rather than negate them.
+We must learn to cross the self-imposed gap of working in silos.
 Social justice folks have been heard to say: “Corporate D&I folks have sold out.”
 Corporate folks have been heard to say: “A social justice approach is too soft.”
 Some fear that if a spirituality or moral approach is used to foster diversity, business people will revolt and “shut down the D&I department.”
 Compliance advocates believe compliance is where the rubber meets the road.
-D&I professionals sometimes operate in silos, competing rather than collaborating for limited resources…and sometimes disrespecting each other—definitely not modeling inclusion.
+D&I professionals sometimes operate in silos, competing rather than collaborating…and sometimes disrespecting each other—definitely not modeling inclusion.

-After a brief, fun, but poignant, dramatization of the five approaches of our field, join colleagues to determine how we must face our own ethnocentrism to achieve the end result of working together to achieve the ultimate goals of D&I.
+After a brief, fun, but poignant, dramatization of the five approaches of our field, join colleagues in deep discussions to determine how we must face our own ethnocentrism to achieve our end result of working together—reducing the inclusion gap in our field—to achieve the ultimate goals of D&I.

-- Develop actions to support and collaborate with all D&I approaches; dig deep to eliminate the conflicts among approaches.
+- Develop actions to support and collaborate with all D&I approaches; dig deep to eliminate the conflicts.

 - Apply this learning to other silos and ethnocentric behaviors in your organization.